STVR393/helius-personal-finance-tracker/README.md

 ## What It Does

-- Full-screen terminal UI with a compact Bloomberg-style theme
+- Full-screen terminal UI with a compact Bloomberg style (I love their terminal :p) theme
 - Accounts, categories, income, expense, and transfer transactions
 - Recurring rules, reconciliation, budgets, and cash-flow planning
 - JSON output for scripting and CSV export for reporting